From the Autobiography of Roujet D. Marshall, Volume 1.

 A six month old Roujet Marshall and family, from Marshall's 1918 autobiography.

 Following the completion of his law studies Marshall and his wife settled in Chippewa Falls and within a short time had opened a law practice in this city.
 In addition to being a lawyer Marshall wasted no time becoming politically involved in Chippewa Falls, serving as a justice of the peace as well as being a school board member.
-He was appointed as Chippewa County judge in 1876 at age 29 and was later elected to a four year term of his own.
+He was appointed as Chippewa County judge in 1876 and was later elected to a four year term of his own.
 In the early 1880s he operated a law practice with attorney John Jenkins and in 1884 won a seat on the Wisconsin University Board of Regents, where he served for five years.

 While still serving on the Board of Regents Marshall was elected as a Circuit Court Judge of for Wisconsin's Eleventh District.
 His six year tenure on this court is noted as one of constant work by the 2003 Portraits of Justice: The Wisconsin Supreme Court's First 150 Years, with further notice being given that "almost every day he opened court at 8 A.M. and closed around 11:30 P.M."
 Marshall's service on the circuit court lasted until 1895, when then Wisconsin Governor William Upham appointed him to the State Supreme Court to fill a vacancy caused by the death of Chief Justice Harlow South Orton, who had died a few weeks previously.

 Marshall around the time of his appointment to the Wisconsin Supreme Court, circa 1896.